-\item \textbf{The intrinsic scatters of stellar age, \feh{}, \mgfe{} in the stellar halos of massive ETGs}: as we step into the extended stellar halo dominated by the \exsitu{} component, both the stochastic side of the merger history and its dependence on halo properties could leave their fingerprints in the average stellar population properties.
-Compared to the tight \sigmacen{}-\alphafe{} relation defined using the central properties, whether the \alphafe{} in the stellar halo still correlates well with \sigmacen{} or instead shows increasing intrinsic scatter could be an interesting diagnostic tool for the `two-phase' scenario when we confront the observation with predictions in simulations.
-More importantly, if the inherent scatter in the stellar halo does increase, the potential halo mass or environment dependence could help us better constrain the above scenario.
+\item \textbf{The intrinsic scatters of stellar age, \feh{}, \mgfe{} in the stellar halos of massive ETGs}: as we enter the extended stellar halo dominated by the \exsitu{} component, both merger history's stochasticity and its dependence on halo properties could leave their fingerprints on the stellar population.
+Compared to the tight \sigmacen{}-\alphafe{} relation in the center, diagnosing the two-phase scenario requires checking whether the \alphafe{} in the stellar halo still correlates well with \sigmacen{} or instead shows increasing intrinsic scatter.
+If the scatter increases, its dependence on halo mass or environment could be a crucial constraint for the above scenario.

 \item \textbf{Comparison between the stellar halo and satellite galaxies today}: Several above-mentioned works explored the \sigmacen{}-\alphafe{} relations of low-mass galaxies in today's massive halos.
 However, many of these recently accreted dwarf galaxies may have different star-formation and quenching histories compared to the satellites that have been accreted into the stellar halos.
 Comparing the current dwarf population with the `fossil' one could provide new insights into the details of the two-phase formation scenario.
 We acknowledge the potentially important role of past major (dry) mergers on the stellar mass distribution and stellar population properties of the stellar halo, and that this could complicate the comparison, which may require assistance from simulations or models for physical interpretation.